Unix Section 1 Manual Page

 What is a 1 file?

-A 1 file contains a manual page (also known as "man page") used by the "man" utility, a Unix program utilized to view user manuals.
-It stores a level 1 user manual in plain text that is separated into several segments and delimited by standard markers.
+A 1 file contains a manual page (man page) accessible via the man utility, a Unix program used to view user manuals.
+It contains documentation for a Unix command.
+Each 1 file is a plain text file that is separated into several segments and delimited by standard markers.

 Level 1 user manuals describe general commands for the Unix operating system.
-Each level 1 user manual is stored in a file that bears the same name as the command it describes followed by the .1 extension.
-For example, a manual describing the cmd_example command would have the filename cmd_example.1.
+Each level 1 user manual is stored in a file that bears the same name as the command it describes, followed by the .1 extension.
+For example, a manual describing the cmd_example command has the filename cmd_example.1.

 Unix man page files are commonly compressed into .GZ files and have the .gz.1 compound extension.
 Unix man pages also use the .2 through .8 extensions for other sections.
 For example, the .2 extension is used for system calls documentation.